-If you have yet to install the macOS, visit our how to download and install macOS Catalina guide for the step-by-step process of getting the new software on your Mac or MacBook.
-If you want to go back to your previous macOS, on the other hand, here's how to downgrade macOS.
+If you haven’t installed this macOS yet, consider upgrading to macOS Monterey and visit our how to download and install macOS Monterey guide for a step-by-step process of getting the software on your Mac or MacBook.
+If you’d instead like to go back to the previous macOS, we have a guide for how to downgrade macOS too.

 How to fix macOS Catalina download problems

-One common macOS Catalina problem that people have encountered is that macOS 10.15 fails to download, with some users seeing an error message that says “macOS Catalina download has failed."
+One of the most common macOS Catalina problems that people have encountered is that macOS 10.15 fails to download, with some users seeing an error message that says “macOS Catalina download has failed."